 BACK TO TOP

 The FCC requires that we disclose information regarding the expected and actual speed and latency of our Internet access service offerings.
-Our advertised speeds are estimates (i.e., “up to” the specified speed) and the actual speed a subscriber experiences may vary based on a number of factors including, but not limited to (i) variances in network usage; (ii) the capabilities and capacities of the customer’s computer and/or local area network (LAN) devices such as wireless routers; (iii) latency (i.e., the time delay in transmitting or receiving packets as impacted in significant part by the distance between points of transmission); (iv) the performance of the content and application providers the consumer is accessing, such as a search engine or video streaming site; and (v) performance characteristics of transmissions over portions of the Internet that are not subject to Company’s control.
+Our advertised speeds represent our targeted speed for a particular service package.
+Actual speeds may be faster or slower than advertised speeds.
+The speed a subscriber experiences may vary based on a number of factors including, but not limited to (i) variances in network usage; (ii) the capabilities and capacities of the customer’s computer and/or local area network (LAN) devices such as wireless routers; (iii) latency (i.e., the time delay in transmitting or receiving packets as impacted in significant part by the distance between points of transmission); (iv) the performance of the content and application providers the consumer is accessing, such as a search engine or video streaming site; and (v) performance characteristics of transmissions over portions of the Internet that are not subject to Company’s control.
 Our Internet access service is provided on a best efforts basis and speeds or other performance characteristics cannot be guaranteed.

 BACK TO TOP